programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Maps are an excellent way to visualize data that has a geographic component.
 [Wired](https://www.wired.com/story/is-us-leaning-red-or-blue-election-maps/) describes how [Kenneth Field](https://carto.maps.arcgis.com/home/user.html?user=cartogeek) produced a [gallery](https://carto.maps.arcgis.com/apps/MinimalGallery/index.html?appid=b3d1fe0e8814480993ff5ad8d0c62c32#) of different maps representing the 2016 US electoral results.
 US election maps are often colored in simple blue and red, showing which party carried a state or county.
 But most regions are not *all* red or *all* blue: most are shades of purple, as Field's gallery shows.
 Choropleth maps allow users to tell different, perhaps more nuanced, stories about data.

 Choropleth maps may allow users to disern patterns in data that are otherwise difficult to observe.
 This is especially true for areas with arbitrary boundaries.
-Not knowing the edges of a police precinct, alderperson's ward, or census tract make it hard to interpret the meaning of all sorts of data (economic development, income, lead-levels in the environment, life expectancy, etc.).
+Not knowing the edges of a police precinct, alderperson's ward, or census tract make it hard to interpret the meaning of all sorts of data (economic development, income, lead levels in the environment, life expectancy, etc.).
 But if that data is displayed in a choropleth map (or [a series of maps](https://www.chicagomag.com/news/there-is-one-map-of-chicago/)), one might notice correlations between variables that prompt additional investigation.

-In short, choropleth maps may be a way of displaying data and informing readers about topics. *The New York Times* uses them in this manner for many purposes: showing extreme heat warnings, Covid-19 infection rates, or electoral results.
-They can also be tools to discover patterns in data that are otherwise hard to observe.
+In short, choropleth maps are a powerful way to  displaying data and informing readers about topics.
+But they can also be tools to discover patterns in data that are otherwise hard to observe.

+## Acknowledgments
+Robert Nelson and Felipe Valdez provided very helpful feedback on drafts of this project.
+Alex Wermer-Colan helped guide me through the submission and review process.
+Nabeel Siddiqui's editorial assistance has been invaluable.
+Charlotte JMC and Anisa Hawes have been patient and helpful preparing this material for the *PH* website and shepherding me through the process.
+I apprecaite all their help in improving this article; final responsibility remains mine.